john-azzaro/-LottoApp/README.md

-# LottoApp (Lotto Brainy)
-Want to see it Live: https://john-azzaro.github.io/LottoApp/

 ## What is LottoApp?
 Lotto Brainy is an entirely dynamic, full responsive lottery drawing application that simplifies the user experience in finding Powerball and Megamillions drawings.